sumnerevans/sumnerevans.com/content/new-england-trip/new-york-day-1.md

 Before being able to board the ferry to the Statue of Liberty and Ellis Island, we had to go through airport-style security.
-I guess it makes sense, because we don’t want anyone coming and blowing up the Statue of Liberty.
+I guess it makes sense, because we don't want anyone coming and blowing up the Statue of Liberty.

 It was super windy and very cold, but we made sure that we got seats on